rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 decoding algorithm uses the linear prediction mathematical operation to estimate future values based on a linear function of the previous samples.
-This code uses an iterator chain to do some math on three variables in scope: a `buffer` slice of data, an array of 12 `coefficients`, and an amount by which to shift data in `qlp_shift`.
+This code uses an iterator chain to do some math on three variables in scope: a `buffer` slice of data, an array of 12 `множители`, and an amount by which to shift data in `qlp_shift`.
 We’ve declared the variables within this example but not given them any values; although this code doesn’t have much meaning outside of its context, it’s still a concise, real-world example of how Rust